Jennie's Hat: Plot

-Jennie then goes to the park and looks at the birds which takes her mind of it for a while but at church the next day she sees many women wearing lovely hats that remind her of her plain hat.
+Jennie then goes to the park and looks at the birds which takes her mind off it for a while, but at church the next day she sees many women wearing lovely hats that remind her of her plain hat.
 However, on the way home Jennie's bird friends bring various items for her to decorate the hat so it isn't plain anymore.

 Reception

 Jennie's Hat has proved popular amongst schools and libraries and has been used for encouraging children activities.